PuspaKamalOli/RagAndAgent/README.md

 Missing speech.txt in RAG.py

-Update the file path in RAG.py to point to your text file:loader = TextLoader("path/to/speech.txt")
+Update the path in RAG.py:loader = TextLoader("path/to/speech.txt")

 FAISS Index Missing in mcp.py

-Generate the faiss_index/ directory by running a script to create and save the index:from langchain.vectorstores import FAISS from langchain.embeddings import HuggingFaceEmbeddings embedding = HuggingFaceEmbeddings(model_name="sentence-transformers/all-MiniLM-L6-v2")
+Generate the index:from langchain.vectorstores import FAISS
+from langchain.embeddings import HuggingFaceEmbeddings embedding = HuggingFaceEmbeddings(model_name="sentence-transformers/all-MiniLM-L6-v2")
 # Assume documents is a list of LangChain documents